 How do you trade with high leverage?

-When trading with high leverage, you’re placing a bet that might be five, 10, even 100 times larger than the amount of money you’re actually putting down yourself.
+When you use leverage, you’re placing a bet that might be five, 10, even 100 times larger than the amount of money you’re actually putting down yourself.
 So if you’re trading at 100x leverage, the £1,000 you use to fund your account can enable you to make a £100,000 trade.

 What is a contract for difference?

 CFD brokers allow you to trade contracts for difference (CFDs).
 CFDs are investment derivatives that let you bet on the price movement of foreign currencies, without actually owning any coins or banknotes.
-High-leverage is one of the most popular features of CFD trading.
+Combining CFDs with leverage is one of the most popular features of trading.

 What should I look for in a high-leverage broker?

-- Find a regulated platform – In the UK, the most reputable brokers are regulated by the Financial Conduct Authority (FCA).
+- Find a regulated platform – In the UK, the the best high leverage forex brokers are regulated by the Financial Conduct Authority (FCA).
 In other countries, different bodies are responsible for regulation.
 Wherever you are, make sure the broker you select is properly regulated by the appropriate government body.

 - Suitable deposit and withdrawal limits – Pick a CFD trading platform that suits your deposit and withdrawal needs, based on the level of risk you want to take on.
 Some platforms will allow you to start with an initial deposit of just a few pounds.